Skip to main content

 Refrigerated Trailer FAQs

-At James Island Refrigerated Trailer, we're big proponents of giving our customers plenty of information.
+At James Island, SC Refrigerated Trailer, we're big proponents of giving our customers plenty of information.
 That way, they can make informed purchasing decisions and know how to better operate our ice truck rentals.
 To keep yourself educated, keep these FAQs in mind:

 • Q. Does CRT provide power cords for refrigerated trailer rentals? a.
 1 - 100ft Cord Provided.